ofajardo/pyreadr/README.md

 * A pandas column containing only missing values is transformed to logical, following R's behavior.

+* librdata writes emtpy strings as NA values. np.nan in pandas object columns are also translated to empty strings.

-* librdata represents character missing values as an empty string.
-Therefore any empty string in pandas will be transformed into NA in R.
+* librdata writes Numeric missing values as NaN instead of NA.
+In pandas we only have np.nan both as NaN and missing value representation, and it will always be written as NaN in R.

 ## Known limitations

 * As explained before, although atomic vectors can also be directly read, as librdata does not give the information of the type of object it parsed everything is translated to a pandas data frame.

-* When reading missing values in character vectors librdata gives empty strings.
-Those cannot be distinguished from a valid empty string, therefore pyreadr gives back just an empty string and not a np.nan value.
-The inverse problem also exists: when writing an empty string will be transformed to a NA missing value.

 * POSIXct and POSIXlt objects in R are stored internally as UTC timestamps and may have in addition time zone information. librdata does not return time zone information and